puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kube-scheduler-config.v1.md

 <a href="#kubescheduler-config-k8s-io-v1-Plugins"><code>Plugins</code></a>
 </td>
 <td>
-   <p>Plugins specify the set of plugins that should be enabled or disabled.
+   <p>Plugins specify the set of plugins that should be enabled or deactivated.
 Enabled plugins are the ones that should be enabled in addition to the default plugins.
-Disabled plugins are any of the default plugins that should be disabled.
+Deactivated plugins are any of the default plugins that should be turned off.
-When no enabled or disabled plugin is specified for an extension point, default plugins for that extension point will be used if there is any.
+When no enabled or non-enabled plugin is specified for an extension point, default plugins for that extension point will be used if there is any.
 If a QueueSort plugin is specified, the same QueueSort Plugin and PluginConfig must be specified for all profiles.</p>